dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_approve

-Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount; }`, where `caller` is the caller of this method (and the token owner principal) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to.
-The call resets the expiration date, memo, and creation timestamp for the approval to the given values in case an approval for the `spender` and `from_subaccount` already exists for a token.
+Entitles a `spender`, indicated through an `Account`, to transfer NFTs on behalf of the caller of this method from `account { owner = caller; subaccount = from_subaccount; }`, where `caller` is the caller of this method (and the token owner principal) and `from_subaccount` is the subaccount of the token owner principal the approval should apply to (i.e., the subaccount which the tokens can be transferred out from).
+The call resets the expiration date, memo, and creation timestamp for the approval to the specified values in case an approval for the `spender` and `from_subaccount` already exists for a token.
 The parameter `tokens` can either specify the approval to apply for the whole collection (`Collection` variant) or for a list of tokens (`TokenIds` variant).

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

+An approval that has been created, is not expired, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.

-In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but for different `spender`s and `subaccount`s.
+In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s and `subaccount`s.
 For the same token (or collection), spender, and subaccount triple a new approval shall always overwrite the old one.
 The ledger should limit the number of approvals that can be active per token.
-Such limit is exposed as additional metadata through the metadata attribute `max_approvals_per_token`.
+Such limit is exposed as ledger metadata through the metadata attribute `max_approvals_per_token`.

-In case of `tokens` being of the `Collection` variant, the response contains only a single element with a null `token_id`, the `approval_reponse` indicating the success with an `Ok` variant with null token it, or error of the collection-level approval.
-In case of `tokens` being a vector of token ids, the response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the `token_id` for the success case or an `Err` variant indicating an error as second element.
+In case of `tokens` being of the `Collection` variant, the response contains only a single element with a `null` `token_id`, the `approval_response` indicating the success with an `Ok` variant with the transaction index, or error `Err` of the collection-level approval.
+In case of `tokens` being a vector of token ids, the response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
-Of course, expired approvals are contained in the block history the ledger creates.
+Of course, all historic approvals are contained in the block history the ledger creates.

 ```candid "Type definitions" +=
 type ApprovalArgs = record {